cloudControl/documentation/Guides/Python/Tornado.md

 $ cd python-tornado-example-app
 ~~~

 The code from the example repository is ready to be deployed.
-Let's still go through the different files and their purpose real quick.
+Lets still go through the different files and their purpose real quick.

 ### Dependency Tracking
 The [Python buildpack] tracks dependencies via pip and the `requirements.txt` file.
 It needs to be placed in the root directory of your repository.
 The example app specifies only Tornado itself as a dependency.
 The one you cloned as part of the example app looks like this: